10 Things Funeral Directors Don't Want You to Know

 7. The body isn't required during viewings, unless you request it.

-Without the body present, you won’t have to pay for the mortician’s services.
+Often times there are not viewings, and without the body present, you won't have to pay for the mortician's services.

 8. Funeral directors won't fulfill your loved one's request to be buried underneath a tree.